 - Visit the pediatric dentist regularly: The pediatric dentist will be able to identify, treat, and prevent dental problems before they become serious.
 Most patients should see the dentist twice a year or every six months, but that can change depending on the situation.
 Schedule regular appointments at the dentist for your child, so they can maintain their healthy teeth with a thorough dental exam and routine cleaning.

 Polkadot Pediatric Dentistry is a pediatric dental practice dedicated to providing children for strong, healthy teeth for years to come.
 Our pediatric dentist believes in building a strong patient/provider relationship early on, so children can feel comfortable coming in for appointments.
-If your child is in need of a dental checkup, give us a call at our Alpharetta office!
+If your child is in need of a dental checkup, give us a call at our Alpharetta dental office!
 We’re happy to help.